 354 – 430

 Liturgical Color: White

 It is challenging to categorize someone who is the founder of an entire genre or school of thought.
 No one knew what an autobiography was until Augustine wrote his Confessions.
 There was Caesar’s Gallic War before, and there would be Jean-Jacques Rousseau’s Confessions later.
 And there is volume after volume now.
 All pale.
 Augustine wrote the Confessions as the Bishop of Hippo when he was about forty-three, covering his early life up to the age of thirty-three.
 It is not a great book due to its density of historical detail.
-Autobiographies are normally stuffed with people, places, and things.
-Augustine says almost nothing about his father, only mentioning his death in passing.
+Whereas autobiographies are normally stuffed with people, places, and things, Augustine says almost nothing about his father, only mentioning his death in passing.
 He does not clarify how many siblings he has.
 It is often not clear when, or where, events occur.
 The historian hungers for facts and is left unsatisfied.
 Augustine is clearly not concerned, in short, with his outward journey.
 It is the inner drama, the drama of the soul, that he wants to recount.
-He is the author of the first “Story of a Soul.”
+The Confessions changes the answer to the perennial question “What really happened?” from the outside to the inside.
+Augustine is the author of the first “Story of a Soul.”

 Augustine is the world’s first great psychologist.
 He does self-reflection and analyses ages before Saint Ignatius and perceives unconscious motivations centuries before Freud.
 The painfully self-aware, tell-you-everything, what-are-you-hiding, hyper-modern psyche of today is deformed Augustinianism.
 It took a long time for the future to catch up to him.
 Augustine does so many things first, does them better, and does them as a Catholic.
-The Confessions changes the answer to the perennial question “What really happened?” from the outside to the inside.
-With the historical details left to the side, he self-investigates his early childhood, his unsatisfied father hunger, the emotional darkness caused by the death of friends, his enduring guilt for stealing some pears, his complex love for his mother, and how hard it is…how hard…to leave the woman he has loved for fifteen years.
-They have a child together.
+With the historical details left to the side, he self-investigates his early childhood, his unsatisfied father-hunger, the emotional darkness caused by the death of friends, his enduring guilt for stealing some pears, his complex love for his mother, and how hard it is…how hard…to leave the woman he has loved for fifteen years.
+They have a child together after all.
 But Augustine must let her go.
 He must move on, and he does.
 She is the Confessions’ mysterious character.
 He never even gives her name.

 Reading other great theologians, one knows almost nothing about them, their friends, or their personal thoughts or desires.
 Reading Augustine, you get the man in full.
-He is concerned with relationships, that of his to God and his mother, and that of others to himself.
-He would start his letters with dulcissimus concivis—My dearest friend.
+He is concerned with relationships, that of his to God and to his mother, and that of others to himself.
+He would start his personal letters with Dulcissimus concivis—My dearest friend.
 And he meant it.
-He was a highly educated scholar, a great letter writer who worked in the close orbit of the Roman imperial court, and a thinker who most opened the intellectual path the Church would walk until the scholastics of medieval times introduced Aristotle to Christian thought.
+He was a highly educated scholar, a great letter writer who worked in the close orbit of the Roman imperial court, and a sophisticated thinker who most opened the intellectual path the Church would walk until the scholastics of medieval times introduced Aristotle to Christian thought.

-When Augustine turned his head from the beauty of the senses toward the holy beauty of God, his privation was more than an absence.
+When Augustine turned his head from the beauty of the senses toward the holy beauty of God, his personal sensory privation was more than an absence.
 It was a total commitment.
 In the second phase of his life, Augustine placed the heavy cross of routine pastoral care on his shoulders.
-He became a working bishop and excelled at his role.
+He became a working bishop and excelled at this role.
 This complex man, this highly fruitful, working intellectual, asked to be alone in his room when death finally came for him in his seventy-fifth year.